kiquetal/ai-rag-poc/README.md

 What I added for quick testing

 - A minimal REST resource at `GET /hello` implemented in `src/main/java/me/cresterida/GreetingResource.java`.
-- `src/main/resources/application.properties` sets `quarkus.http.port=8081` so the app listens on port 8081 by default.
+- `src/main/resources/application.properties` sets `quarkus.http.port=8082` so the app listens on port 8082 by default.

 ## Exposed Resources

-The application exposes the following endpoints:
+The application exposes the following endpoints under the `/caton` root path:

 ### REST API